• Skip to primary navigation

 Gather some self-care tools

 What's your thing?
-If it's writing you love, get a pretty new journal, binder or special place to write your thoughts.
+If it's writing you love, get a pretty new journal, binder, or special place to write your thoughts.
 Reading?
-Get a few books either from the library or Amazon on personal development.
+Get a few books on personal development either from the library or Amazon.
 Cooking?
-Go get some fresh ingredients and make a meal Ina Garten-style.
+Get some fresh ingredients and make a meal Ina Garten-style.

-It's not that self-care needs to cost money, it's just that it really helps to know what resonates with you so that you can have that on hand or plan for it.
+Self-care does not need to cost money; it just really helps to know what resonates with you so that you can have that on hand or plan for it.

-As I mentioned, journaling helps me tremendously so I always have a journal nearby.
+As I mentioned, journaling helps me tremendously, so I always have a journal nearby.
 I don't journal daily–it's more of a therapy for me.
-Most of my entries start with "I'm currently feeling...." and then lots of emotional and dramatic scribbles!
+Most of my entries start with "I'm currently feeling...." and then many emotional and dramatic scribbles!

 You can see in my writing that I calm down once I've gotten it all out, and more than just calming down I really do feel that I am provided guidance from my higher self.

-When you resonate with an activity, it really does almost feel like a portal where you will receive divine guidance from whatever you believe in (higher self/spirit guides/the universe/goddess/god/Source etc.
+When you resonate with an activity, it almost feels like a portal through which you will receive divine guidance from whatever you believe in (higher self/spirit guides/the universe/goddess/god/Source, etc.).

 Once you have a few ideas of what self-care tools help you, you can create a self-care basket and keep it anywhere in your home.
 This has made it all so much easier for me!